 Swimmer’s Shoulder: Injury to the shoulder is by far the most common injury among swimmers.
 One study published in the Clinical Journal Of Sports Medicine found that 47% of collegiate swimmers and 48% of masters swimmers have experienced shoulder pain that lasted more than 3 weeks.

-Another study from Australia conducted on 80 of their elite swimmers between the ages of 13-25 found that 91% of them were experiencing shoulder pain at the time of the study.
-Upon further investigation, they were given an MRI and it was found that 69% of these swimmers showed inflammation of the shoulder tendon.
+Another study published in the British Journal of Sports Medicine found that out of 80 elite swimmers between the ages of 13-25, 91% of them were experiencing shoulder pain at the time of the study.
+Upon further investigation, they were given an MRI, and it was found that 69% of these swimmers showed inflammation of the shoulder tendon.

 A large contributor to swimmer’s shoulder is the overuse of the shoulder muscles, namely the rotator cuffs as the arms are rotating around thousands of times each workout.
 Another common factor contributing to shoulder injuries in swimming is improper or bad technique as this places an unnecessary strain on these muscles and tendons.